F-I-D-O/Manuals/Programming/C++/C++ Manual.md

 Note that **we use the raw string** so we do not have to escape the pattern.
 Also, note that `std::regex` cannot be `constexpr`

 ## Matching the result
+We use the [`std::regex_search`](https://en.cppreference.com/w/cpp/regex/regex_search) to search for the occurence of the pattern in a string.
+The result is stored in a `std::smatch` object which contains the whole match on the 0th index and then the macthed groups on subsequent indices.
 A typical operation:
 ```cpp
 std::smatch matches;